-Melasma is a pigment disorder and can be challenging to treat.
-And it’s one of the most misunderstood and misdiagnosed skin conditions.
+Melasma is a pigment disorder that can be challenging to treat.
+It’s also one of the most misunderstood and misdiagnosed skin conditions.

 And you’ve got it!
 Or, you might have it.
-But, you’re not sure.
-You’ve spoken to many skin experts, and some say it’s sun-induced hyperpigmentation, then others say, it is indeed the hormonal condition known as melasma.
+But you’re not sure.
+You’ve spoken to many skin experts, and some say it’s sun-induced hyperpigmentation, while others say it is indeed the hormonal condition known as melasma.

 So which is it?

-Sometimes also called chloasma and often referred to as hyperpigmentation.
-Okay great, but what causes it, and how is it different from sun-induced hyperpigmentation?
+It is sometimes also called chloasma and is often referred to as hyperpigmentation.
+Okay, great, but what causes it, and how is it different from sun-induced hyperpigmentation?

 That’s a good question.
-But before I explain, it’s worth repeating; a misdiagnosis of this skin condition is common.
-Which you would think, given its a skin pigment disorder wouldn’t be such a big deal.
+But before I explain, it’s worth repeating: misdiagnosis of this skin condition is common.
+Given that it’s a skin pigment disorder, you would think it wouldn’t be such a big deal.
 But it is.
-Tackled in the wrong way and the results can be disastrous!
+Tackled in the wrong way, and the results can be disastrous!

 Melasma can appear as darkened skin, but it’ll look different from blotchy pigment caused by years of sun exposure.
-Melasma will appear as mask-like.
-Usually appearing symmetrically and in particular areas of the face and body.
-It may appear on the upper lip, giving the appearance of a moustache or across the forehead or large patches across the cheeks a bit like a butterfly.
+Melasma will appear mask-like.
+It appears symmetrically and in particular areas of the face and body.
+It may appear on the upper lip, giving the appearance of a moustache, or it can show up across the forehead or large patches across the cheeks, a bit like a butterfly.

 The catalyst?
 Usually, pregnancy, hormonal birth control or hormone replacement therapy for menopause.

-Melanin cells known as melanocytes are activated when the skin is exposed to UV radiation; it’s when the skin becomes tanned and thickened to protect it from future sun exposure.
+Melanin cells, known as melanocytes, are activated when the skin is exposed to UV radiation.
+The skin becomes tanned and thickened to protect it from future sun exposure.

 Exposure to heat can trigger melasma, either directly from the sun or when the skin is becoming heated in other ways.

-Sitting in front of a fire, or leaning over a hot stove or bbq or while in an overly hot room can all trigger melasma.
-Even a glass of wine can send a rush of heat in the skin and the activation of melasma.
+Sitting in front of a fire, leaning over a hot stove or BBQ, or being in an overly hot room can all trigger melasma.
+Even a glass of wine can send a rush of heat into the skin and activate melasma.

-In many cases, cessation of hormonal medications or when you’re no longer pregnant will usually bring about improvement in the severity of melasma.
-But, not always, especially if you spend a lot of time outdoors.
+In many cases, cessation of hormonal medications or when you’re no longer pregnant will usually improve the severity of melasma.
+But not always, especially if you spend a lot of time outdoors.

 Of course, while wearing sunscreen, you may not be getting burnt, but your skin is still getting hot, and heat is a trigger for melasma.